devartgr/joomla-devart-slider/README.md

 DevArt Slider is a modern Joomla 6 slider package built for stable frontend content presentation, editorial storytelling, featured content promotion, video-enabled hero sections, and production-safe rendering.

-Designed specifically for editorial, magazine, news, landing page, corporate, business directory, event, and enterprise Joomla websites, DevArt Slider focuses on performance, reliability, security, and maintainability while remaining fully compatible with Joomla 6 and modern PHP versions.
+Designed specifically for editorial, magazine, news, landing page, corporate, business directory, event, video, and enterprise Joomla websites, DevArt Slider focuses on performance, reliability, security, and maintainability while remaining fully compatible with Joomla 6 and modern PHP versions.

 The package includes both a Joomla component and a Joomla frontend module for flexible deployment across any Joomla website.